 Create a safe camp environment and culture by prohibiting abusive homophobic and transphobic language.

-However, more than any program or sticker, it is essential to be proactive.
+In addition to hosting programs and displaying resources, it is essential to be proactive.
 When a counselor or other staff member overhears a camper using homophobic, transphobic, and/or other abusive language, it is important that this is pointed out, discussed, and stopped.
-Incidents like these negatively affect the recipient, the one who perpetrates, and the bystander who witnesses it.
+Incidents like these negatively affect everyone: the recipient, the one who perpetrates, the bystander who witnesses it, and the camp culture as a whole.
 Depending on the setting and the situation, the counselor may offer a short or a more involved intervention.
 If you are only able to provide a limited intervention for whatever reason, you can always revisit the issue after consultation with trusted colleagues.
 Training for counselors on how to do this is vital so that they feel comfortable and equipped to make it happen.
-Visit Keshet’s website for some ideas on how to respond to campers who say “that’s so gay”, and order or print your own Safe Zone stickers.
+Visit Keshet’s website for some ideas on how to respond to campers who say “that’s so gay”, and to learn more about counselor trainings.

 Share your culture and let the world know about your commitment to LGBTQ+ belonging.